VACO Central IRB and Local VA Facilities: Memorandum of Understanding (MOU)

 Table of Reporting Requirements (68KB, PDF)

-The VA Central IRB forms referenced in the table can be found under the Forms link on this website.
+The VA Central IRB forms referenced in the table can be found under Forms and Templates in IRBNet.
 Additional details concerning reporting procedures can also be found on the SOP link on this website.

 In addition, audits conducted by the local facility Research Compliance Officer must also be forwarded to the VA Central IRB for review.
 These include the routine yearly informed consent audits and the tri-annual regulatory audits.
 The routine audits can be forwarded with the continuing review report if there are no issues (e.g., noncompliance that may be serious or continuing) that need to be brought to the attention of the VA Central IRB prior to continuing review.
-All other audit reports should be forwarded as they are completed and/or received.
+All other audit reports should be forwarded on an annual basis at the end of the calendar year.

 A copy of audits conducted by any other VA or external entity must also be forwarded to the VA Central IRB upon receipt, such as the results of a SMART audit or an audit by ORO, the FDA, OIG, or OHRP concerning a specific study.

-Any further questions concerning what must be reported to the VA Central IRB can be forwarded to email@example.com or you can call the Program for Research Integrity and Development (PRIDE) toll free number at 877-254-3130.
+Any further questions concerning what must be reported to the VA Central IRB can be forwarded to firstname.lastname@example.org or you can call the Office of Research Protections, Policy, and Education (ORPP&E) toll free number at 877-254-3130.

 A Local Site Liaison is appointed for each VA facility that lists the VA Central IRB as an IRB of Record on the facility's Federalwide Assurance (FWA).
-This Local Site Liaison serves as the main point of contact between the local VA facility and the VA Central IRB and is given access to the VA Central IRB secure SharePoint site for all studies involving their local site for which the VA Central IRB is serving as the IRB of Record.
+This Local Site Liaison serves as the main point of contact between the local VA facility and the VA Central IRB.
 All Local Site Liaisons are highly encouraged to read the Memorandum of Understanding their local facility signed with the VHA Central Office HRPP to use the VA Central IRB as one of the facility's IRBs of Record.

 A handout detailing the responsibilities of the Local Site Liaisons, what the Local Site Liaisons can expect from the VA Central IRB and its Administrative staff, and more information on the use of the VA Central IRB SharePoint site can be found by clicking on the following link: